twigphp/Twig/doc/api.rst

   to escape/unescape blocks of code.

-* *Twig_Extension_Sandbox*: Adds a sandbox mode to the default Twig environment, making it safe to evaluated untrusted code.
+* *Twig_Extension_Sandbox*: Adds a sandbox mode to the default Twig environment, making it safe to evaluate untrusted code.

-* *Twig_Extension_Optimizer*: Optimizers the node tree before compilation.
+* *Twig_Extension_Optimizer*: Optimizes the node tree before compilation.

 The core, escaper, and optimizer extensions do not need to be added to the Twig environment, as they are registered by default.